 Residential Civilian Fire Injuries: Ignition source

-Fires ignited by cigarettes (10%) is the number 2 ignition source (cigarettes are the number one ignition source in fatal fires).
+Fires ignited by Cigarettes (11%) is the number 2 ignition source (cigarettes are the number one ignition source in fatal fires).

-Arson is the fire cause in 4% of injuries.
+Arson/Vandalism is the possible cause of fire in 5% of injuries.

 Civilian injuries reported: Ignition Source